KPourgourides/UAVTrafficPy/README.md

-# UAV-Traffic-Tool
+# UAVTraffPy

 The recent introduction of drone-based data collection methods in Transportation research has unlocked a new realm of possibilities which was inaccessible in the past due to limitations posed by traditional sensor-based methods.
 The quick deployment of coordinated, camera-equipped drones above a large traffic network, gives researchers the opportunity to acquire large volumes of traffic data with high spatio-temporal resolution.
 This has the potential to transform the landscape of data science in transportation.

-`UAV-Traffic-Tool` is an open-source, Python-based software package dedicated to scientific analysis and visulization of drone-based traffic data, specifically focusing on signalized intersections in urban networks.
+`UAVTraffPy` is an open-source, Python-based software package dedicated to scientific analysis and visulization of drone-based traffic data, specifically focusing on signalized intersections in urban networks.

 It provides users with data-driven methods to extract information on lanes (number, spatial extend, distribution of vehicles in them), traffic light phases (moments traffic lights turn to green or red and their respective durations), queues (number of queued vehicles, queue length, queue dissipation time).
 Users also have the ability to extract and visualize a number of physical quantities starting with just vehicle trajectories, such as speed, acceleration and cumulative distance travelled.
 Apart from intersections, these tools can be of course applied to other traffic network components such as simple road links.
 Users also have the ability

-`UAV-Traffic-Tool` was tested with Python >=3.12 on Windows.
+`UAVTraffPy` was tested with Python >=3.12 on Windows.

 ## Installation & Usage

-To install `UAV-Traffic-Tool`, you can clone the repository and install all the required packages from the `requirements.txt` by running
+To install `UAVTraffPy`, you can clone the repository and install all the required packages from the `requirements.txt` by running

 `pip install -r requirements.txt`

 in the terminal from the `UAV-Taffic-Tool` folder.

 >[!IMPORTANT]
-> In order to use the methods provided in `UAV-Traffic-Tool` you will need some drone-based traffic data.
+> In order to use the methods provided in `UAVTraffPy` you will need some drone-based traffic data.
 I personally recommend the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/) to get started.
-A fraction of this dataset exists at [this location](https://github.com/KPourgourides/UAV-Traffic-Tool/blob/main/tests/dataset_example.csv) in the repository for example purposes.
-Also, before using `UAV-Traffic-Tool` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAV-Traffic-Tool for intersections](#how-to-use-UAV-traffic-tool-for-intersections).
-A python script that performs the correct transformations for the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAV-Traffic-Tool/blob/main/tests/dataload_example.py) in the repository.
+A fraction of this dataset exists at [this location](https://github.com/KPourgourides/UAVTraffPy/blob/main/tests/dataset_example.csv) in the repository for example purposes.
+Also, before using `UAVTraffPy` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAVTraffPy for intersections](#how-to-use-UAVTraffPy-for-intersections).
+A python script that performs the correct transformations for the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAVTraffPy/blob/main/tests/dataload_example.py) in the repository.
 If you run `usage example/intersection_pipeline_example.py` these tranformations are applied automatically.

-## How to use UAV-traffic-tool for intersections
+## How to use UAVTraffPy for intersections

 ### Table of contents
 - [Introduction](#introduction)